Letters and Addresses of Abraham Lincoln ...Advertising matter: p. 391-399. |

 Common terms and phrases

-Abraham Lincoln adopted answer army believe cause colored command Congress consider Constitution contest court created equal dear Sir Declaration of Independence Dred Scott decision election emancipation emancipation proclamation enemy existence fact fathers favor feel force Fort Pillow Frémont friends give Herndon hope Horace Greeley Illinois Joshua F Judge Douglas judgment Kentucky labor Letter liberty live Louisiana McClellan mean ment military mind Missouri Compromise moral Nebraska necessity negro never nomination North object once opinion party peace persons political popular sovereignty present President principle proclamation proposition purpose question race rebellion Republican Richmond save the Union senator sentiment slavery slaves soldiers South speech Springfield struggle success suppose tell territory thing thought tion ultimate extinction United vote Washington whole wish word wrong
+Abraham Lincoln adopted answer army believe called cause colored command Congress consider Constitution contest court created equal dear Sir Declaration of Independence Dred Scott decision election emancipation emancipation proclamation enemy existence fact fathers favor feel force Fort Pillow Frémont friends give Herndon hope Illinois Joshua F Judge Douglas judgment July Kentucky labor Letter liberty live Louisiana McClellan mean ment military mind Missouri Compromise moral Nebraska necessity negro never nomination North object once opinion party peace persons political popular sovereignty present President principle proclamation proposition purpose question race rebellion Republican Richmond save the Union senator sentiment slavery slaves soldiers South speech Springfield struggle success suppose tell territory thing thought tion ultimate extinction United vote Washington whole wish word wrong